See below for more information about ESS Staff and Board members.

 When not working Jane likes to dance.

 Kat joined the team as Communications Assistant in October 2019.
 Her professional experience includes producing media analysis reports, teaching media and cultural studies in higher education institutions, as well as having practical experience in broadcast media production.
-She holds a PhD in Film and Media from Queen Margaret University where she analysed urban cinema in relation to issues of social justice.
+She is a Certified UX Professional and has a PhD in Film and Media.
 Outside of work Kat likes running, yoga, and keeping up with the latest in tv and film.

 Wing Yen Yip